mmuszynski/Music/README.md

 * Functions
     - Computes destination pitch from a root pitch
     - Initializable from a range of pitches
+    - Can be musically inverted (giving the complement that completes the octave)
+    - Can be reversed (as if the root and destination are swapped)
 #### Example Usage ####
 ```swift
 let majorThird = MusicInterval(direction: .upward, quality: .major, quantity: .third)